int64max/Auto-GPT/docs/configuration/memory.md

 USE_WEAVIATE_EMBEDDED=False # set to True to run Embedded Weaviate MEMORY_INDEX="Autogpt" # name of the index to create for the application
 ```

+### Vectara Setup

+Vectara enables the storage of vast amounts of data, allowing for only relevant memories to be loaded for the agent at any given time.
+Unlike other memory backends that use OpenAI models to generate embeddings (aka vectara), Vectara uses its internal state-of-the-art models.

+1. Go to [Vectara](https://vectara.com/) and create a free account if you don't already have one.
+Note your customer (account) id emailed to you.
+This can also be retrieved from the top-right once you are logged into the console.
+2. Create an app client at https://console.vectara.com/console/authentication/app-client.
+Make sure you select `Corpus Admin` role.
+3. Use the app client id and secret in the `.env`.

+#### Setting up environment variables

+In your `.env` file set the following:
+- `VECTARA_CUSTOMER_ID` - Your customer (account) id.
+- `VECTARA_APP_CLIENT_ID` - Name (id) of the app client you created.
+- `VECTARA_APP_CLIENT_SECRET` - Secret of the app client.
+- `MEMORY_BACKEND=vectara`
+- `MEMORY_INDEX=Auto-GPT`

 ## View Memory Usage